in

 It’s also a fairly versatile color to consider and can easily pivot from modern to traditional design styles depending on the elements that you include in the setup.

-And given the fact that the kitchen is ideally a place that’s inviting and looks sunny, golden-colored granite can deliver just that as it has qualities that can reflect light and make the kitchen look bigger and brighter than it actually is.
+And given the fact that the kitchen is ideally a place that’s inviting and looks sunny, golden-colored stone can deliver just that as it has qualities that can reflect light and make the kitchen look bigger and brighter than it actually is.

-Grey: Grey-colored granite paired up with cream cabinets is a look that’s both neutral enough to pair easily with literally anything that you can think of throwing in alongside it but also modern enough to make your kitchen look chic and easily versatile and adaptable to any design you might see fit for it.
+Grey: Grey-colored granite paired up with cream cabinets is a look that’s neutral enough to pair easily with literally anything that you can think of throwing in alongside it but also modern enough to make your kitchen look chic and easily versatile and adaptable to any design you might see fit for it.

 Green: Green is the color of life and nature.
 This is exactly what you are injecting into your kitchen space when you opt for a green-colored granite countertop.
-It goes well and doesn’t clash with your cream cabinets and ultimately, you get to create a look that’s soothing and fresh on the eyes.
+It goes well and doesn’t clash with your cream cabinets, and ultimately, you get to create a look that’s soothing and fresh on the eyes.

 Orange: Orange is an energetic color and is interestingly associated with food.
 This makes it perfect as a kitchen countertop color.
 When paired with cream cabinets, it brings in an attractive-looking contrast of colors that can make your kitchen stand out and look a little more inviting.
 It also makes your kitchen space appear brighter and more open.